David Gaul

-David Thomas Gaul (July 7, 1886 – August 6, 1962) was an American competition swimmer.
+David Thomas Gaul (July 7, 1886 – August 6, 1962) was an American competition swimmer who swam primarily for the Philadelphia Swimming Club.
 He represented the United States as a 17-year-old at the 1904 Summer Olympics in St. Louis, Missouri, where he finished in fourth place in the 50- and 100-yard freestyle events.
 Gaul died in Pennsylvania at the age of 76.